HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Discussion on population synthesis simulation and implications on galactic stellar structure membership

 Finally, we studied two bright RCB stars, V CrA and R CrB, for which we do not have valid distance measurements.
 Therefore, we used a range of plausible absolute magnitudes, as discussed in Section~\ref{sec_brightHdC}.
 Based on the resulting distances, we found that V CrA almost certainly lies within the Galactic bulge (see Figure~\ref{fig_XYZ_Distrib}).
 R CrB has measured proper motions of pmra$=$-2.1$\pm$0.4 and pmdec$=$-11.5$\pm$0.5 mas/yr, according to Hipparcos \citep{1998PASA...15..179C}.
-Utilising these proper motion values and a heliocentric radial velocity of 22 km s$^{-1}$ \citep{Tiss2023a}, we concluded that, in all cases, R CrB would be categorised within the thin disk stellar structure.
+Utilising these proper motion values and a heliocentric radial velocity of 22 km s$^{-1}$, we found that in all cases R CrB's total velocity $\bigtriangleup$v$_{LSR}$ is lower than 80 km s$^{-1}$ and that its orbit's eccentricity is lower than our threshold of 0.27.
+Two characteristics of the thin disk structure.
+However, in the two most favoured scenarios in which R CrB has an absolute magnitude M$_V$ ranging between -5 and -4.5 mag, its resulting maximum vertical amplitude is higher than our 1 kpc threshold, with respectively a value of $\sim$1.5 and $\sim$1.2 kpc.
+Therefore, R CrB is likely a member of the thick disk structure.
 The iron abundance values, log $\epsilon$(Fe), documented by \citet{2011MNRAS.414.3599J} for V CrA and R CrB are respectively 5.5 and 6.5.